rhocela/wisdom-walk/docs/Introduction/1-instructions.md

 **STEP 3: Content Development (6-Feature Template)**
 - **Chronological Setting**: Reference the 75-entry framework, explain historical period
 - **Historical Context**: Provide background for ancient audience and circumstances
-- **Today's Readings**: Include 3-5 passages with proper literary genre labels
+- **Today's Readings**: **CRITICAL - ALWAYS include 3-5 passages with cross-references.** NEVER create a day with only one Bible passage.
+Each day MUST have the main chronological OT passage PLUS 2-4 NT cross-references that meaningfully connect to the themes.
+Include proper literary genre labels for all passages.
 - **Redemptive Significance**: Connect to Christ and God's salvation plan (formerly "Redemptive Focus")
 - **Connecting the Dots**: Show meaningful Old Testament/New Testament connections
 - **Theological Threads**: Highlight key truths about God's character

 **STEP 4: Required Components Integration**
 - Include ProgressTracker component with correct day number
-- Add PersistentCheckbox readings with Bible.com ESV links
+- Add PersistentCheckbox readings with Bible.com ESV links (MINIMUM 3 passages, MAXIMUM 5 passages)
+- **MANDATORY: Every day must have multiple cross-referenced passages** - one OT chronological passage + 2-4 NT connections
 - Ensure proper literary genre labels for every passage
-- Create meaningful Old/New Testament connections
+- Create meaningful Old/New Testament connections (not superficial - show how themes relate)
 - Write 3-5 study questions for reflection
 - Calculate actual reading time based on verse count (target realistic time, not auto-20 minutes)

 **STEP 5: Bible Coverage Tracking (CRITICAL)**
-- **Update _bible-checklist.md IMMEDIATELY** after creating each study
+- **Update 2-bible-checklist.md IMMEDIATELY** after creating each study
+- **VERIFY NO DUPLICATE VERSES** - Before assigning any passage, check the Bible checklist to ensure that chapter has NOT already been assigned to another day
 - Change status from ⏳ to ✅ for all chapters covered in the new study
 - Include the Day number assignment for each chapter
 - Update the Coverage Summary totals at the bottom
 - Verify no gaps or duplications in chronological coverage
+- **If a chapter is already marked ✅ with a day number, DO NOT use it again** - find a different cross-reference passage

 **STEP 6: Quality Verification**
 - Verify all Bible.com ESV links work properly